Baseball-Bauer's suspension cut, clearing path for return | Sports-Games

 Trevor Bauer's suspension for violating Major League Baseball's (MLB) domestic violence and sexual assault policy has been cut by a neutral arbitrator, clearing the way for the Los Angeles Dodgers pitcher's immediate reinstatement.

-In April, MLB suspended the 2018 All Star for 324 games without pay following what Commissioner Rob Manfred described as an "extensive investigation" into accusations of sexual assault made by a San Diego woman last year.
 The arbitrator, who was selected by MLB and its players' association (MLBPA), had "affirmed" that Bauer violated the policy but cut the suspension to 194 games, the league said on Thursday.
+The arbitrator had also docked Bauer's salary for the first 50 games of the 2023 season but had reinstated him "effectively immediately".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)